-1. Suspended signs shall be no greater than six (6) square feet and should be hung perpendicular to the street, from the bottom of a canopy or balcony.
+1. Suspended signs shall be appropriate for the building and should be hung perpendicular to the street, from the bottom of a canopy or balcony.
 Suspended signs may be hung parallel to the street from the bottom of a canopy or balcony, however perpendicular is preferred.
 The bottom of the sign shall be nine (9) feet above the sidewalk.

-2. Projecting signs shall be no greater than six (6) square feet and shall be hung from the building in an area that does not obscure or damage any architectural features.
+2. Projecting signs shall be of a scale appropriate to the building as determined by the Historic Preservation Commission and shall be hung from the building in an area that does not obscure or damage any architectural features.
 The brackets for the sign shall be placed in the mortar, not in the brick.
 The bottom of the sign shall be nine (9) feet above the sidewalk and the sign should project no more than 4 feet from the building.